mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Clement's wife died on May 1, 2021.
 He has a dependent child who is 16 years old.
 As of 2023, Clement has not remarried.
 What is the best filing status for him for 2023?

 A. Married filing jointly.
 B. Head of household.
 C. Single.
-D. Qualifying Surviving Spousecorrect
+D. **Qualifying Surviving Spouse correct**

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.